Aams1000/ElevatorSimulation/README.md

   If the Elevator is on floor 10 and traveling UP, a request on floor 5 to go DOWN would be five floors away, require      switching direction to arrive, and make us change our current direction to DOWN.

-This request would receive a high cost.
+The request is given to the elevator best equipped to handle it.
 Further documentation on this strategy can be found in Elevator.java.

 Enjoy!